History History

 Fall of the Celtic Tiger

-The subprime crisis breaks out in the USA.
-The American economy plunges.
-The Irish economy, in 2008, relatively dependent on this American market, is very much impacted.
+The subprime crisis erupts in the USA.
+The US economy plummets.
+The Irish economy, relatively dependent on the US market, was hard hit.

-Ireland is the only country to vote in a referendum on the Lisbon Treaty, a new treaty establishing a constitution for Europe, quite similar to what was abandoned in 2005.
+Ireland is the only country to vote in a referendum on the Lisbon Treaty, a new treaty establishing a constitution for Europe, rather similar to the one abandoned in 2005.
 The "no" vote won by 53.4%.

-The 2011 Presidential election saw the appointment of Michael D. Higgins of the Labour Party as President.
+The 2011 Presidential Elections saw the appointment of Michael D. Higgins of the Labour Party as Head of State.

-The constitutional referendum on the European Budget Pact on May 31, 2012, brought the Irish people together.
-The "yes" vote won by 60%
+A constitutional referendum on the European Budget Pact was held in Ireland on May 31, 2012.
+The "yes" vote won by 60%.

 2013 -2015